 The scope for the USDF on-prem includes data production services: prompt processing, serving alerts to the community and annual Data Release Processing.
 The USDF acts as the archive for all data, and provides the Qserv object catalog as well as access to image data, be it cutouts or full images.
 It will provide batch cycles for cloud-based science users.
-It will also act as a home for developers and staff (and commissioners) to ensure data quality (see Figure 2).
+It will also act as a home for developers and staff (and commissioners) to ensure data quality.
+This is depicted in Figure 2.